-Amendments to IAS 1, Presentation of financial statements', on classification of liabilities.
+Amendments to IAS 1, Presentation of financial statements', on classification of liabilities

 In February 2021, the IASB issued Definition of Accounting Estimates (Amendments to IAS 8).
 The amendments introduced a definition of accounting estimates and included other amendments to help entities distinguish changes in accounting estimates from changes in accounting policies.
-The amendments are effective January 1, 2023, with early adoption permitted.
-The Company does not anticipate any significant impact from these amendments on the consolidated financial statements as a result of the initial application.
+The amendments are effective for annual periods beginning on or after January 1, 2023, with early adoption permitted.